forestgrape/coronavirus/index.md

 ## Updates
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.
+-  > 24.10.
+Part of the early-online-updates below (16.10.) is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
+Pupils are **not** likely to play a role in the (current) Covid spread, at least not while protection measures are in place.
+Argumentation in work.

 -  15./16.10.
 Early Online Update about [Protection Measures](./monitor_and_control.md#thoughts-about-social-measures) and [Transmission](./transmission.md) in online work.
 Due to steep increase of cases in Europe and new pieces of evidence regarding transmission.
-    > **24.10.** Part of the early-updates above is a note about [corona conform schooling](./monitor_and_control.md#corona-conform-schooling) which I needed to correct.
-Pupils are **not** likely to play a role in the (current) Covid spread, at least not while protection measures are in place.
-Argumentation in work.

     > The steep increases despite protection measures in place is noteworthy, since it indicates many hidden/undetected cases.

 - 5.10./6.10. moved from literal single-page (all content in index.md) to multiple pages.
 Pages including short description are in the in the [content](#content).